Skip to content

 Answer: Nolan Ryan, with 5,714 career strikeouts.

-Why it stumps people: Ryan’s record is so far ahead of second place (Randy Johnson at 4,875) that it may never be broken.
-Here’s the kicker: Ryan never won a Cy Young Award.
-Not once.
+Ryan’s number sits so far past second place (Randy Johnson at 4,875) that it’s probably untouchable.
+And the real gut-punch is this: Ryan never won a Cy Young Award.
+Not once in his whole career.

 29. What is the shortest height of any player in MLB history?
 (Medium)